flutter/website/src/fastlane.md

 migrating to a cloud-based system.
 You could also choose to perform continuous delivery from a local machine.

-1. Install Fastlane `gem install fastlane` or `brew cask install fastlane`.
+1. Install fastlane `gem install fastlane` or `brew cask install fastlane`.
 1. Create your Flutter project, and when ready, make sure that your project builds via
     * ![Android](/images/fastlane-cd/android.png) `flutter build apk --release`; and
     * ![iOS](/images/fastlane-cd/ios.png) `flutter build ios --release --no-codesign`.
-1. Initialize the Fastlane projects for each platform.
+1. Initialize the fastlane projects for each platform.
     * ![Android](/images/fastlane-cd/android.png) In your `[project]/android`
     directory, run `fastlane init`.
     * ![iOS](/images/fastlane-cd/ios.png) In your `[project]/ios` directory,